sculab/EasyMiner/README.md

 ---

-## Step2 Plant Mitochondrial Genome
+## Step2 Plant mitochondrial genome

 Follow the same process as the Plant Chloroplast Genome assembly.
 However, initially **import the results of the previous Plant Chloroplast Genome** assembly.